-If a personality wants to change its life situation but perhaps has too little courage to go through a conflict, it becomes ill.
+If a personality wants to change his life situation but perhaps has too little courage to go through a conflict, he becomes ill.
 In sickness, the individual is often forced to rest and gather strength to go into “battle” or reinforce their ignorance.
 In the latter case, however, the choice of ignorance the dissatisfaction will reemerge in one way or another.
 It will ultimately lead the personality to implement the necessary change in life.

 Therefore, it is a question of perspective whether an illness is the product of chance or weakness or whether the disease is seen as the unconscious language that gives impulses to strengthen one’s personality and enable the process of individualization.

 Illness as an opportunity to Individualize